-- (h) The term client engagement refers to the effective delivery of probation services to medium and higher risk youth by identifying which stage of change the youth is in, and determining his/her motivation to change.
+- (h) The term client engagement refers to the effective delivery of probation services to medium and higher risk youth by identifying which stage of change the youth is in and determining his/her motivation to change.
 The probation officer successfully engages the youth through the use of various tools including, but not limited to, motivational interviewing, role play, and skill building in order to help the youth better understand the relationship between criminal thinking and criminal behavior.
-Client engagement is a probation officer skill-based approach to building understanding and trust with the youth in a culturally competent and trauma informed way with the goal of empowering the youth to make sustainable changes in behavior and avoid recidivism. - (i) The term commissioner shall mean the Commissioner of the division of criminal justice services. - (j) The term complaint means a written statement of essential facts constituting the alleged JD act. - (k) The term conference means the process of meeting with the parties in real time, either inperson, by telephone, through videoconference, or other electronic media. - The term contact means a communication with or concerning the youth, in person, by telephone, by mail, or by electronic means.
+Client engagement is a probation officer skill-based approach to building understanding and trust with the youth in a culturally competent and trauma informed way with the goal of empowering the youth to make sustainable changes in behavior and avoid recidivism. - (i) The term commissioner shall mean the Commissioner of the division of criminal justice services. - (j) The term complaint means a written statement of essential facts constituting the alleged act of juvenile delinquency. - (k) The term conference means the process of meeting with the parties in real time, either inperson, by telephone, through videoconference, or other electronic media. - (l) The term contact means a communication with or concerning the youth, in person, by telephone, by mail, or by electronic means.
 Specific types of contacts are as follows: - (1) The term collateral contact means a contact to objectively verify information regarding the youth with someone or some source other than the youth, including his/her compliance and progress toward achieving the case plan goals.
 Such contacts can be in person, by mail, by telephone, or by electronic means.

-(2) The term in-person contact means a real-time meeting between a probation officer and youth where both parties are in the same place at the same time.

-- (3) The term positive home contact means an in-person meeting with a youth in his or her home. - (m) The term control measure refers to practice designed to limit youth opportunity to engage in behaviors underlying the presenting problem(s).
-Such practice may include graduated responses, including curfews, probation monitoring, and by court order, electronic monitoring. - (n) The term detention risk assessment means a validated protocol approved by New York State to assess the youth's risk for (1) substantial probability that he/she (the youth) will not appear in court on the return date, and (2) serious risk that he/she may, before the return date, commit an act which if committed by an adult would constitute a crime. - (o) The term detention means the temporary care and maintenance, away from their homes, of youth held pursuant to FCA article 3. - (p) The term division means the division of criminal justice services. - (q) The term dosage refers to the type and amount of intervention a youth would benefit from in order to maximize the potential for behavior change. - (r) The term eligibility refers to the status of a juvenile delinquency matter being statutorily qualified to be considered for adjustment. - (s) The term evidence-based practice means a practice that is demonstrated through data-supported research and evaluation to be effective in producing the desired outcome.
+- (2) The term in-person contact means a real-time meeting between a probation officer and youth where both parties are in the same place at the same time. - (3) The term positive home contact means an in-person meeting with a youth in his or her home. - (m) The term control measure refers to practice designed to limit youth opportunity to engage in behaviors underlying the presenting problem(s).
+Such practice may include graduated responses, including curfews, probation monitoring, and by court order, electronic monitoring. - (n) The term detention risk assessment means a validated protocol approved by New York not appear in court on the return date, and (2) serious risk that he/she may, before the return date, commit an act which if committed by an adult would constitute a crime. - (o) The term detention means the temporary care and maintenance, away from their homes, of youth held pursuant to FCA article 3. - (p) The term division means the division of criminal justice services. - (q) The term eligibility refers to the status of a juvenile delinquency matter being statutorily qualified to be considered for adjustment. - (r) The term evidence-based practice means a practice that is demonstrated through data-supported research and evaluation to be effective in producing the desired outcome.